|

 World Qualifier Seeds

-New for 2024/25 Qualifying the following drivers will have to start at the back of the grid unless they win a heat which gives them the chance to win front or back (e.g. at a Gold Rush event), World Champion, points champion, World Of Shale, British Champion and the top 3 in the points after each world qualifying round.
+The following drivers will have to start at the back of the grid unless they win a heat which gives them the chance to win front or back (e.g. at a Gold Rush event), World Champion, Points Champion, World Of Shale, British Champion and the top 3 in the points after each world qualifying round.

 Rules & Points